4dn-dcic/fish_omics_format/docs/source/misc.rst

   :width: 100%
   :align: center

   Figure 2: Schematic representation of the use of VCF to represent a genome variant containing an Inserted DNA fragement.
+Image from The Variant Call Format (VCF) Version 4.2 Specification, Dec 2013, available at https://cseweb.ucsd.edu/classes/sp16/cse182-a/notes/VCFv4.2.pdf

 Example published / available data sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^